Best holiday rental deals in Little Haven

 Top holiday lettings with fishing spots nearby

 Popular holiday rental amenities in Little Haven

-Find the Little Haven climate diagram.
-In July maximum temperatures go higher than 19°.
-February is the coolest month, with average minimal temperature reaching 3°.
-The rainiest month is July while the driest month is April.
+Here is our climate diagram for Little Haven.
+In July, maximum temperatures climb above 19°.
+February is the coolest month, with the average minimum temperature falling to 3°.
+The rainiest month is July, while the driest month is April.

 Discover the Pembrokeshire coast with a Little Haven holiday letting